displaydata/view-dc-events/README.md

 Filebeat.yml will need to be able to send events to the *LOGSTASH* endpoint

-On Windows filebeat appears to have somewhat strict installation permissions.
+On Windows filebeat appears to have somewhat strict installation permissions if the .zip file is un-packed to C:\ProgramData\Elastic so this is worth paying attention to.
 It may be beneficial to add the local user to the permissions of folders which filebeat has installed in C:\ProgramData\Elastic\Beats\filebeat to avoid frustration.

-## Vagrant file
+## Alternatively - use Vagrant

 If you're familiar with Hashicorp's Vagrant there is a Vagrantfile in this repo with providers for Virtualbox, VMWare Workstation or VMWare Fusion.